 Our function accepts two parameters: the list through which we want to search, and the number that we want to find in our list.

-Our next step was to declare a while loop which runs while the lowest element is smaller than or equal to the highest number.
+Our next step was to declare a Python while loop.
+This loop runs while the lowest element is smaller than or equal to the highest number.
 This means that our loop will only run if our number has not yet been found.

 Then, we calculate the middle number.
 We do this by subtracting the lowest value from the highest value.
-We then calculate the modulo (remainder) of that number when divided by 2, and add it to the value of the lowest number.
+We then calculate the modulo (remainder) of that number when divided by 2.
+Then, we add the modulo to the value of the lowest number.

 If the middle number in our list is the same as the number we want to find, we return the position of that number.

-If the middle number is less than the number that we want to find, we set our new “low” number to be equal to one greater than the middle position.
+We set our new “low” number to be equal to one greater than the middle position.
+This happens if the middle number is less than the number that we want to find.
 This moves our search down to the left side of our list, like we did in our visual example earlier.
-This means that our program will only search through numbers it knows are close to the number for which we are searching.

 Otherwise, we set our “high” number to be equal to one less than the middle position.
 This moves our search to the right side of our list.